shinshin86/habanero-bee-google-apps-script/README.md

   * Site logo(Site image)
 * logoImageAltText
   * Site logo alt text
+* externalLinkUrl
+  * If you have a link to an external page, please enter it.
+It is also possible to set multiple links separated by commas.
+If you set multiple links, you must make sure to set the `externalLinkText` below in the same order.
-* websiteLink
+* externalLinkText
-  * If you have another site, please enter your site URL.
+  * If you have a link to an external page, please enter the text of the link.
+If nothing is entered, it will be set to `Read` by default.
-* twitterLink
-* instagramLink
-* facebookLink
-* githubLink
-* tumblrLink
-* patreonLink
-* quoraLink
 * backgroundColor
   * This is option of set background color.
 If you do not want to change it, you do not need to enter it.
 * pageTopButtonColor